 You are entitled to make a back-up copy of any software, provided that back-up is archived.

 - The Real Cost of Software and Computers

 - Getting Started with Software in Your Lab

 - The How-to Book: Teaching with Computers in Christian Education

-- Windows 8 and Our Software
+- Windows 8 and 10 Tips and Tweaks for our Software